A toddler martyred to native identity

 Tuesday, April 01, 2008

-The article describes the circumstances of the suspicious death of a toddler who had been abandoned by his mother before he was a year old.
+The safety or best interest of the child?
+The circumstances of the suspicious death of a toddler who had been abandoned by his mother before he was a year old.

 Gage …was given over to his great-aunt, a former car thief who’d been imprisoned for assault.
 A month later, the day after his second birthday, he died– allegedly after falling down the stairs.
 (Child services workers subsequently rescued Gage’s sister from the same home, covered in bruises.)